 For the purpose of this standard, the definitions given in IS 11871 and the following definition shall apply.

-4.1 Oxygen Index

-The minimum concentration of oxygen by percentage volume in a mixture of oxygen and nitrogen that will just support combustion of a material under specified test conditions.
+4.1 Oxygen Index — The minimum concentration of oxygen by percentage volume in a mixture of oxygen and nitrogen that will just support combustion of a material under specified test conditions.

 5 APPARATUS

-The following apparatus shall be arranged as indicated in Fig. 1 and 2.
+The following apparatus shall be arranged as indicated in Fig. 1 and Fig. 2.

 5.1 Test Chimney

 A heat resistant glass tube supported vertically on a base through which oxygen-containing gas mixture can be introduced.
 The preferred dimensions of the chimney are 450 mm minimum height and 75 mm minimum diameter cylindrical bore.
 The upper outlet shall be restricted as necessary by an overhead cap having an outlet small enough to produce an exhaust velocity of at least 90 mm/s from a flow rate within the chimney of 30 mm/s (see Note).
 Chimneys of other dimensions, with or without restricted outlets, may be used, if shown to give equivalent results.
 The bottom of the chimney, or the base upon which the chimney is supported, shall incorporate a means for distributing evenly the gas mixture entering the chimney.
-The preferred means comprises solid glass beads of between 3 and 5 mm diameter, in a layer between 80 and 100 mm deep.
+The preferred means comprises solid glass beads of between 3 mm and 5 mm diameter, in a layer between 80 mm and 100 mm deep.
 Other means, such as radial manifolds, may be used, if shown to give equivalent results.
 A porous screen may be mounted below the level of the specimen holder, to prevent falling combustion debris from fouling the gas entry and distribution paths.
 The chimney support may incorporate a levelling device and indicator, to facilitate vertical alignment of the chimney and a test specimen supported therein.
 A dark background may be provided to facilitate observation of flames within the chimney.

-NOTE — For tubes of 75 to 100 mm diameter, a cap converging to an outlet of 40 mm diameter at a level at least 10 mm above the top of the cylindrical chimney has been found satisfactory.
+NOTE — For tubes of 75 mm to 100 mm diameter, a cap converging to an outlet of 40 mm diameter at a level at least 10 mm above the top of the cylindrical chimney has been found satisfactory.

 5.2 Test Specimen Holder